Sprint Length: What Length is the Right Length?

 Stuff happens, and Teams develop methods for managing the fact that requirements need to be changed more often than once a Sprint.

-Be Open to Re-Planning
+Be Open to Re-Planning the Sprint

 Sometimes a Team’s Sprint length is just too long for their Agreements to survive; the requirements churn is higher than the Sprint length can sustain.
 It is tempting to make shorter Sprints, but maybe that can’t be done because either the Stakeholders can’t handle more frequent reviews, or because the Team can’t develop product any faster.